AaronW422/Discord-Bot/README.md

 # DiscordBot

-A simple Monster Hunter World bot that have a few slash commands.
+A simple Monster Hunter World bot with a few slash commands.

 ## Setup
 Create an .env file with the following content: